memodb-io/memobase/docs/experiments/locomo-benchmark/README.md

-# Locomo benchmark for various memory backend
+# Locomo Benchmark for Various Memory Backends

 >  This project is originally forked from [mem0-evaluation](https://github.com/mem0ai/mem0/tree/main/evaluation) in commit `393a4fd5a6cfeb754857a2229726f567a9fadf36`